Chaos Knot

 Long Answer:

 This story is old.
 I don't mean 'In a galaxy far, far away' or 'once upon a time', I really just mean old.
-Threads of this story are almost 15 years old by now.
+Threads of this story are over 15 years old by now.
 Granted, most of it is 10 years old or younger, but this doesn't make the story new.

 You've clicked an 'about' link, this page assumes you want to know.